mnot/I-D/binary-structured-headers/draft.md

 This section defines a binary serialisation for the Structured Field Types defined in {{!RFC8941}}.

-The types permissable as the top-level of Structured Field values -- Dictionary, List, and Item -- are defined in terms of a Binary Literal Representation ({{binlit}}), which is a replacement for the String Literal Representation in {{RFC7541}}.
+The types permissable as the top-level of Structured Field values -- Dictionary, List, and Item -- are defined in terms of a Binary Representation ({{binlit}}), which is a replacement for the String Literal Representation in {{RFC7541}}.

-Binary representations of the remaining types are defined in {{types}}.
+Binary representations of the remaining structured field types are defined in {{types}}.

-## The Binary Literal Representation {#binlit}
+## Binary Representations {#binlit}

-The Binary Literal Representation is a replacement for the String Literal Representation defined in {{!RFC7541}}, Section 5.2, for use in BINHEADERS frames ({{frame}}).
+Binary Representations are a replacement for the String Literal Representation defined in {{!RFC7541}}, Section 5.2, and can be used to serialise a Structured Field Type.

-All Binary Literal Representations of Field Values share the following header:
+All Binary Representations share the following header:

 ~~~
-Binary Structured Field Value {
+Binary Representation {
   Top Level Type (3),
   Length (5..),
 }